krajasekhar015/expense-docker/docker-networking.md

 * It allows containers to communicate with each other and with the host system
 * It acts as modem to the containers inside VM
 * Containers connected to this bridge can access the internet through the host's network.

+**Explanation:**
+* Suppose, if we create a container then docker0 will give IP address to that container

 **2. ens5** `Physical or virtual interface used for external network communication`